Alejandroslab/Smart-Contract/README.md

 # Creating a Token.
 An attempt.

-The aim of this work is to create a simple and basic token on Ethereum Blockchain.
+The aim of this work is to create a simple and basic token fully-functional on Ethereum Blockchain.
-First the work will be done on Kovan Testnet and then it could be deployed in the main net.
+The work will be deployed on Kovan Testnet as every token or contract.

-A sort of Hello World :)

-Just a try.
+Just a try. :)

 # Parity + Kovan

-Got Parity and then changed the chain from Homestead to Kovan (no Reptest for safe).
+Got Parity and then changed chain from Homestead (now Foundation) to Kovan (no Reptest for safe).

 Alejandroslab 07/23/2017